Lefty Gomez: Career

 Nicknamed "El Goofo" and "Goofy Gomez", he was known for his sense of humor, even on the field.
 In one game, he came up to bat when it was slightly foggy.
 Bob Feller was on the mound and Gomez struck a match before stepping into the batter's box.
 "What's the big idea?" asked the umpire.
 "Do you think that match will help you see Feller's fast one?"
 Gomez replied, "No, I'm not concerned about that.
 I just want to make sure he can see me!"
 Another time, a reporter asked the noted brushback pitcher, "Is it true that you'd throw at your own mother?"
 Gomez replied, "You're damn right I would.
 She's a good hitter."
 Gomez also often remarked, "I'd rather be lucky than good."

-In 1940, Gomez suffered an arm injury, which left him up for grabs by another team, but in 1941 he played fairly well, winning 15 and losing 5.
-During that season, he was said to be a great starting pitcher, but won through the support of Johnny Murphy, who relieved him in later innings.
-After the 1942 season ended, Gomez took a job as a dispatcher with the General Electric River Works, a defense plant in Lynn, Massachusetts, which only paid $40 a week.
-Then on January 27, 1943, the Yankees sold him to the Boston Braves for $10,000 ($ in current dollar terms).
+In 1940 Gomez suffered an arm injury that left him up for grabs by another team; but in 1941 he played fairly well, winning 15 and losing 5.
+During that season, he was said to be a great starting pitcher but won through the support of Johnny Murphy, who relieved him in later innings.
+After the 1942 season Gomez took a job as a dispatcher—with the General Electric River Works, a defense plant in Lynn, Massachusetts—that paid only $40 a week.
+On January 27, 1943 the Yankees sold him to the Boston Braves for $10,000 ($ in current dollar terms).

 Gomez never appeared in a game with the Braves, as later in the year he was released from his contract and signed with the Washington Senators.
-He pitched just one game ― on May 30, 1943, allowing four hits, four runs and walking five men ― before pulling a shoulder muscle in the fifth inning and retiring from baseball.
+He pitched just one game—on May 30, 1943, allowing four hits, four runs and walking five—before pulling a shoulder muscle in the fifth inning.
+He then retired from baseball.
 He had a 189–102 career record with 1,468 strikeouts and a 3.34 ERA in 2,503 innings pitched.